langroid/langroid/docs/quick-start/chat-agent.md

         _has exactly the same type-signature as any of the agent's responder methods_, i.e. `str | ChatDocument -> ChatDocument`.
 This means that a `Task` can be used as a responder in another `Task`, and so on recursively.
-        We will see this in action in the [next section](multi-agent-chat.md).
+        We will see this in action in the [Two Agent Chat section](two-agent-agent-chat-num.md).

 The above details were only provided to give you a glimpse into how Agents and Tasks work.
 Unless you are creating a custom orchestration mechanism, you do not